troglobit/inadyn/README.md

 For a long time, the project maintained its own `.deb` packaging and basic apt infrastructure.
-However, the increasing level of features in In-a-dyn, and thus amount of dependencies, as well as the demands for supporting more architectures and different distributions, the pre-built `.deb` support has been discontinued as of v2.9.1.
+However, the increasing level of features in In-a-Dyn, and thus amount of dependencies, as well as the demands for supporting more architectures and different distributions, the pre-built `.deb` support has been discontinued as of v2.9.1.